ionos-cloud/ionosctl/docs/subcommands/server-create.md

       --server-name string         Name of the Server
-      --server-ram int             RAM[GB] option for the Server (default 256) --server-zone string         Availability zone of the Server (default "AUTO") --timeout int                Timeout option for Server to be created [seconds] (default 60) --wait                       Wait for Server to be created
+      --server-ram int             RAM[GB] option for the Server (default 256) --server-zone string         Availability zone of the Server (default "AUTO") --timeout int                Timeout option for Request for Server creation [seconds] (default 60) --wait-for-request           Wait for the Request for Server creation to be executed
 ```

 ## Examples